- 11.5 - Released in 2012

 Each server and background process can write an associated trace file.
 When an internal error is detected by a process or user process, it dumps information about the error to its trace.
 This can be used for tuning the database.

-What are the roles and user accounts created automatically with the database?
+What are the roles and user accounts created automatically with

 DBA - role Contains all database system privileges.